iMMMMMo/subscription-api/README.md

 - A partial unique index (PostgreSQL) enforces one active subscription per user.
 - Concurrency edge cases are handled in `ensure_active_subscription()` and `increment_usage()`.
+- Daily usage windows are UTC-based (the "day" boundary comes from `app.core.time.utc_today`).
 - Old usage rows are cleaned up by a background task started in the app `lifespan`.

 ## Project Architecture